heisco/heisco.github.io/about/project-tinyrising.md

     - iOS (Tiny Rising, Free Version): It's saved under "TR_Dev/Saved/SaveGames" in the document you can see on iTunes.
     - Android (Tiny Rising, Free Version): It's saved under "UE4Game/TR_Dev/TR_Dev/Saved/SaveGames"
-    - Android (Tiny Rising VIP, Paid Version): It's saved under "UE4Game/TRP_Dev/TRP_Dev/Saved/SaveGames" -Q> While playing the free version (Tiny Rising), I purchased the paid version (Tiny Rising VIP), but the save files cannot be linked!
+    - Android (Tiny Rising VIP, Paid Version): It's saved under "UE4Game/TRP_Dev/TRP_Dev/Saved/SaveGames"
+- Q> While playing the free version (Tiny Rising), I purchased the paid version (Tiny Rising VIP), but the save files cannot be linked!
    -A> The function to automatically link save files is not supported.
 Sorry.
      - By manually copying and pasting the save file, you can continue from the point you were playing in another version.
 - Q> After updating, the achievement has been reset!